 Athletics and Recreation

 The Athletics and Wellness office is an integral component of Worcester State University’s efforts to provide a high-quality, affordable education and supportive environment that promotes the total development of the student.
 A brand new, state-of-the-art, 101,000 square foot Wellness Center opened in August of 2016.
 This building provides our students robust intramural and recreational opportunities, while our student-athletes compete in some of the nicest indoor facilities in New England.
-Employment opportunities for students may also be available in the Wellness and Recreation Center.
+Employment opportunities for students may also be available in the Wellness Center.

 The Athletics and Wellness staff provides students with the opportunities to grow and learn through intercollegiate varsity athletics, intramurals, and wellness programs.
 Participation in these activities fosters physical, mental, leadership, and life skills development, while enhancing self-discipline and sportsmanship qualities.

-For those students interested in competing on a less formal level, Worcester offers an intramural sports program in such sports as football, basketball, street hockey, dodgeball, softball, soccer and volleyball.
+For those students interested in competing on a less formal level, Worcester offers an intramural sports program in such sports as flag football, basketball, street hockey, dodgeball, softball, soccer and volleyball.
 Any student who wishes to participate in intramural sports, regardless of ability or past experience is urged to do so.

 The Wellness Center also offers additional wellness opportunities such as use of the 9,000 square foot DeFeudis Fitness Center, three exercise rooms with daily group exercise classes as well as a golf simulator, smoothie bar and several academic classrooms.